 It may be easy to hail a cab or book a rideshare but why not learn how to use public transportation?
 In most cases, it’s more affordable and it can save time in traffic-heavy cities.
 Yes, it can take some getting used to but it’s nothing to be afraid of.
 For example, the app (and website) Rome2rio is very helpful for finding out “how to get anywhere”.
 Just put in your starting location and destination and it gives you all the possible ways to get there and the approximate cost.
 You can also Google your directions and get the same results.
 You may want to rent a car for a reasonable price per day, if you are planning on touring the whole holiday then you’ll need adequate transportation, especially if you want to go further than public transportation can take you.
 Take Crete for an example they have a rental place where you can hire a car cheaply for the entire time you are there and it starts at the airport you’ve flown too.
 Check out the Rental Center Crete to see if it would suit you!

 Traveling to a country where you don’t speak the language can feel intimidating but it doesn’t have to be.
-There are many resources out there that will help you get by.
-One of my favorites is the Google Translate app.
+Whether you are traveling for business or pleasure, there are many resources out there that will help you get by.
+For example, why not attend a business language training course before heading off on your trip?
+Mastering the basics is a fantastic way to ensure that you will be totally understood when traveling for work.
+Correspondingly, one of my friends has told me that UKLP is probably the best language school in Birmingham.
+You can take a look at their website to learn more about some of the different types of business language training that are available.
+That is not all though.
+One of my favorite tools when traveling overseas is the Google Translate app.
 You can type in questions/info, use the microphone/speakers to chat with someone, or use the camera to translate signs, menus, etc. While the translations may not be 100% correct, this app has gotten me out of more than a few jams!
 Here’s more info on translation Apps.